dioapw/school-project-data-structure/README.md

-# The Final Project of The Data Structure Course
+# The Document and Tag Problem

 ## Problem
 Manage a multi-linked list that models documents, tags, and relationships between them.
 A document may have more than one tag and some documents may have some similar tags.